 We are not looking for a specific set of activities; rather we are interested in how you have chosen to invest your time and effort outside of the classroom during high school.
 Have you been a member of groups and organizations?
 Have you demonstrated leadership that goes beyond title?
 Have you engaged in research or summer enrichment opportunities?
 Have you invested significant time in a few large projects, worked at jobs that developed certain skills and/or led community service projects?
 A laundry list of clubs, organization memberships and leadership titles does not always equate to impactful leadership and/or significant service.

-The Finalist Program will be February 13-14, 2022.
+The Finalist Program will be February 11-12, 2024.
 Finalists and their families are invited to campus for a Sunday evening orientation and dinner with faculty and other members of the campus and Charlotte community.
 Interviews begin Monday morning with each student participating in a set of interviews.
-The Finalist Program ends with dinner on Monday evening.
 Interviews are conducted by select faculty, senior University leaders, program alumni, and distinguished members of the Charlotte community.
 Each interview typically lasts 20 to 30 minutes, and the day also includes a luncheon and personalized campus tour.
-Additional details will be sent to finalists.
+Additional details will be sent to the finalists.

-Letters will be mailed to all finalists on March 1.
+Letters will be mailed and notifications are released in the Future 49er portal to all finalists on March 1.
 Recipients will have until April 15 to notify the Levine Scholars Program of their decision.